lukaskremla/micropython-tools-jetbrains/README.md

 This plugin is distributed via the JetBrains Marketplace or this repository's Releases and is licensed under the [End-User License Agreement (EULA)](EULA.txt).

-This repository does not contain the plugin's source code.
+This repository does not currently contain the plugin's source code.
 It is a companion repository used for issue tracking, discussions, and managing public-facing text and scripts.

 ## Credits